 College of DuPage also provided Jacobs with a chance to prove herself academically.

 “I didn’t have the maturity or the performance in high school that I needed to go immediately away to a four-year college,” she said.
 “COD afforded me a sort of second chance at working toward a bachelor’s degree.
 It was also an opportunity for me to explore what my interests were and where I wanted my life to go.
 I took religion, sociology, play directing, pottery, photography, yoga, and really learned what I was passionate about.
 COD was my coming-of-age and my opportunity to show myself what I was capable of.”

-Jacobs transferred to DePaul University and finished her bachelor's degree in English in 2006.
-Since then, she has worked as a program coordinator at the University of Illinois at Chicago and plans to begin her master’s degree soon.
+Jacobs transferred to DePaul University and finished her bachelor's degree in English.
+Since then, she has worked as a program coordinator at the University of Illinois at Chicago.

 “I was so young and, let’s face it, immature, but my experience in the Theater department gave me my identity – it helped form the essence of who I am, and I carry that with me in everything I do.
 Connie Canaday Howard is one of the three most influential teachers that I’ve ever had.
 She has never ceased to amaze me with her talent.
 What I love about her is that even though I do put her on a pedestal, she is wholly human and has always had a way of making me feel loved and like I am awesome even though SHE is the awesome one!
 I just adore her and am proud to call her my mentor, my teacher, my role model and my friend.”